GauteRSamuelsen/Markdown/Rig & Animation Specs.md

 When working with a limited set of animations you need to be quite exact in making the animation fit the needed character locomotion in the game-scene.
 Matching movement speed, turning capabilites and using the debug info to add more targeted animations where needed to get good coverage.

 The system “prefers” longer sets of animations, to calculate velocity and speed.
 For example, avoid 1 second animations, but limit them to about 10-15 seconds.
 Having multiple 10-15 second animations gives insight into what the system is picking in a more easily readable way, given good naming conventions.
+If animations become too long it is also more difficult to organize & tag precisely, especially on smaller & low-res screens/monitors.

 Think of creative ways to maximise animation data.
 Mirroring animations and providing variances give the system more animation data to pull from.